taahakh/SSBE-Extension/documentation.md

 ## Overall Design

 The popup (home page) is the main interface for the user to interact with the extension.
 The settings page is used to configure the extension and customisation of summarisation.
-The background service worker is used to manage the extension, primarily handling requests to different providers.
-The content script is used to interact with the webpage - purpose of extracting content.
-The APIClasses are used to interact with the custom backend service (SSBE-Backend) to populate the the model options for the user to see and use for summarisation.
+The background service worker is used to manage the extension, primarily handling requests to different providers. contentScript.js is used to interact with the webpage - purpose of extracting content.
+Summarisationoptions.js are used to interact with the custom backend service (SSBE-Backend) to populate the the model options for the user to see and use for summarisation.

 ## Components